Rep. Paul Gosar tweets photoshopped video showing him killing Rep. Ocasio-Cortez, attacking Biden

 Gosar has long drawn criticism for his extremist views, including his spreading of conspiracy theories about the Jan.
 6 attack on the Capitol by a pro-Trump mob and the deadly white nationalist rally in Charlottesville, Va.
 In February, he appeared at an event whose organizer called for white supremacy.
 Gosar later distanced himself from the organizer’s remarks.

-The congressman’s Sunday-night tweet appeared to go further than his previous controversial remarks and social media posts, raising the specter of political violence in a manner similar to former president Donald Trump’s frequent allusions to armed revolution.
+The congressman’s Sunday-night tweet appeared to go further than his previous controversial remarks and social media posts, raising the specter of political violence in a manner similar to former President Donald Trump’s frequent allusions to armed revolution.

 “Any anime fans out there?”
 Gosar said in the tweet in which he shared a link to the video.